 In December 2019, a novel strain of coronavirus, COVID-19, was first identified in China and has surfaced in several regions across the world.
 In March 2020, the disease was declared a pandemic by the World Health Organization.
-As the situation with Covid-19 continues to evolve, the companies which are working to further develop and commercialize our products, ImmunityBio and Orphazyme, could be materially and adversely affected by the risks, or the public perception of the risks, related to this pandemic.
+As the situation with COVID-19 continues to evolve, the companies which are working to further develop and commercialize our products, ImmunityBio and Orphazyme, could be materially and adversely affected by the risks, or the public perception of the risks, related to this pandemic.
 Among other things, the active and planned clinical trials by ImmunityBio and Orphazyme and their regulatory approvals, if any, may be delayed or interrupted, which could delay or adversely affect the Company's potential receipt of milestone and royalty payments within the disclosed time periods and increase expected costs.
-As of the date of this filing, senior management and administrative staff are working primarily remotely and will return to their offices at a yet to be determined date.
+As of the date of this filing, senior management and administrative staff are working remotely.